Xyloph/godot-docs/tutorials/assets_pipeline/importing_scenes.rst

 To solve this, the ``-colonly`` modifier exists.
 It will remove the mesh upon importing and will create a :ref:`class_StaticBody3D` collision instead.
-This helps the visual mesh and actual collision to be separated.
+This helps keeping the visual mesh and actual collision to be separated.

 The option ``-convcolonly`` works in a similar way, but will create a :ref:`class_ConvexPolygonShape3D` instead using convex decomposition.